mbientlab/MetaWear-SDK-iOS-macOS-tvOS/Docs/source/metawear.rst

 Received Signal Strength Indicator (RSSI)
 -----------------------------------------

 RSSI is a measurement of the power present in a received radio signal.
-This can be used to approximate how close the MetaWear is to the iOS device, bigger numbers mean closer.
+This can be used to approximate how close the MetaWear is to the Apple device, bigger numbers mean closer.

 ::